Andrei-Boghiu/lobby/README.md

 # lobby
-Personal Challenge: build a lobby
+Personal Challenge: build a lobby / work in progress